 To read the lyrics for “The Ark”, click on the link below…

-You will note the list is heavy with songs from the 60s and 70s, not only because these were the years of my adolescence and early adulthood, but because these chaotic years spawned more than the usual number of prophetic songs and songs about building a better society.
+You will note the list is heavy with songs from the 60s and 70s, not only because these were the years of Rev. Bob’s adolescence and early adulthood, but because these chaotic years spawned more than the usual number of prophetic songs and songs about building a better society.
 Music from the 80s onward tended to be more focussed on the individual – the ‘me’ generation – and so the pickings for Jesus got slimmer.
-This is not to say there were no appropriate songs to choose from, but I am not as familiar with the music of later generations.
-Thanks to Susie Seale for helping me in this regard.
-If younger visitors to this site wish to help me out, I would be most grateful.
+This is not to say there were no appropriate songs to choose from, but Rev. Bob is not as familiar with the music of later generations.
+Thanks to Susie Seale for helping in this regard.
+If younger visitors to this site wish to help me out, we would be most grateful.
 Send suggestions to firstname.lastname@example.org